-If you roll over the entire amount of an IRA distribution (including any amount withheld for federal, state, or other income taxes that you did not receive), you do not have to report the distribution as taxable income.
-Any amount not properly rolled over within the 60-day period will generally be taxable in the year distributed (except for any amount that represents basis) and may be, if you are under age 591⁄2, subject to the premature distribution penalty tax.
+If you complete a rollover of the entire distribution into your IRA, you do not have to report the distribution as taxable income.
+Any amount not properly rolled over within the 60-day period or any amount you keep will generally be taxable in the year distributed (except for any part that is a return of nondeductible contributions) and may be subject to the 10% premature distribution penalty tax if you are under age 59 1⁄2 (and do not qualify for an exception).